A Field Manual for Community Dengue Response · Pune District, Maharashtra

 • Terrace gardens and planters in multi-storey buildings

-Source reduction methods — matched to Pune context
+Source reduction methods for Pune

-1. PMC Dry Day — empty, scrub, and dry all containers once a week.
+1. PMC Dry Day, empty, scrub, and dry all containers once a week.

-2. Cover what cannot be emptied.
+2. Cover what can't be emptied.

 3. Treat large fixed tanks with approved larvicide.

-5. Community clean-up drives.
+5. Organise community clean-up drives.

 Section 04